IvyZayn/Analysing-Yelp-Dataset-by-SQL/README.md

 # Data-Scientist-Role-Play-SQL-Cousera
-The repository shows the project I completed in a course named SQL For Data Science on Coursera.
+The repository shows the project I completed in the course named 'SQL For Data Science' on Coursera.
 Course link: https://www.coursera.org/learn/sql-for-data-science

 The Project covers two parts.